KhanhNguyen9108/data-analyst-portfolio/README.md

-# Khanh Nguyen - Data Analyst Portfolio
+# Khanh Nguyen - Data Analysis Portfolio
 This is a tracking of my progress in Data Analytics.
 <br>
 ## Table of contents: